I'm feeling anxious

 The response is triggered as soon as the brain becomes aware of a threat.
 Hormones called adrenaline and cortisol are then released into the bloodstream, increasing blood pressure to help us react quickly and create more energy for running.
 Bodily systems which are not essential during a life or death situation including the digestive, immune and reproductive systems are less active.

-Download the 'Flight or fight' sheet to find out what happens to the body during the response as it goes through a number of changes to get ready to either run away or fight.
-Or watch our 'Flight or fight' animation.
+Watch our 'Flight or fight animation' to find out what happens to the body during the response as it goes through a number of changes to get ready to either run away or fight.

 These physical changes can affect how we behave and can affect our health - a person experiencing the response may: